tc39/notes/meetings/2019-03/mar-28.md

 WH: I don't want to rabbit-hole.

-DE: I'm really happy LBR is working on aligning the spec with web reality.
+DE: I'm really happy LEO is working on aligning the spec with web reality.
 We want to drive consensus between JS implementations and make sure everything is well-defined and matching.
 We should encourage more of this work and rapidly come to conclusions on it.
 This is one piece, but there are several pieces that would be nice to get through so that the ES spec matches web reality.

-LBR: I want to be pragmatic and update the spec to match reality w.r.t.
+LEO: I want to be pragmatic and update the spec to match reality w.r.t.
 Function#toString.

 MBS: So with all of that conversation, Leo are you looking for consensus?